szotp/Arrange/README.md

 ### Example

 Check the `ArrangePlayground.playground` file for sample code.
-Use timeline feature in Xcode to see changes in real time.
+Use timeline feature in Xcode to see the changes in real time.

 ### How to install

-##### Carhage
+##### Carthage
 Add the following line to your `Cartfile`:

 `github "szotp/Arrange"`